agaggi/dotfiles/documentation/gnome-terminal.md

 To obtain color schemes, [Gogh](https://github.com/Mayccoll/Gogh) has a variety of themes.

-> You will need to create a **default** profile in gnome-terminal or an unexpected error may occur
+> You will need to create a **default** profile in gnome-terminal or an error may occur

-Run the corresponding shell script to the theme you desire.
+Run the respective shell script to the theme you desire.
 For example:

 ```bash
 ./gruvbox.sh